softrams/automation-toolset/README.md

 ------------

-If you are using linux, install docker: http://docs.docker.com/linux/step_one/ On mac and windows, install docker toolbox: https://www.docker.com/toolbox
+If you are using linux, install docker: http://docs.docker.com/linux/step_one/ On mac and windows, install docker desktop: https://www.docker.com/products/docker-desktop

 Clone this repo